mustafaap/Niners-United-Classroom-Tracker-ITSC-3155-Final-Project/README.md

-# Niners-United-Toilet-Tracker-ITSC-3155-Final-Project
+# Niners-United-Classroom-Tracker-ITSC-3155-Final-Project

 ## Project Overview

-Niners United Toilet Tracker is a web application developed to allow UNC Charlotte students to review and rate restrooms on campus, helping others find the closest and cleanest facilities.
+Niners United Classroom Tracker is a web application developed to allow UNC Charlotte students to review and rate classrooms on campus, helping others find the closest and most useful facilities.

 ## Technologies Used